Growth can be fueled in many different ways

 Trying to clean up your shareholder base?

 It may be that differences in the vision each shareholder has for the business are arising.
 Or, a few shareholders are getting older and want to cash out.
-Whatever the reason, financing the buy-out of some shareholders can be tricky and sensitive.
-We can act as a buffer for difficult conversations and provide a layer of confidentiality when discussing with lenders, investors and other stakeholders.
+Whatever the reason, the buy-out of existing shareholders is often tricky and sensitive.

 Wanting to buy the business you operate from its existing shareholders?